antor940/AFKBot/README.md

 			* "lineToSay" : String.
 A line to say every "interval" milliseconds.
 		* "windowsAnnouncements" : true/false.
 Receive notifications from Windows if something happens to the bot.
 		* "discordBot" : Options for the Discord Bot.
 			* "sendChat" : true/false.
-Wether the bot sends the chat to Discord.
+Whether the bot sends the chat to Discord.
 			* "sendMessage" : true/false.
 Print chat in a channel with a bot and receive notifications if something happens to the bot.
 			* "token" : Token of the bot.
 			* "channelID" : ID of the channel where the bot will print the chat, or where it will listen for commands.